-ABOUT HIM | | SAID ABOUT HIM | | ART, STORIES & VIDEOS-

 AFTER AZKABAN & THE AU PART

 But I wanted to give him a chance, to explore how his story might have continued in this interpretation.
-My Junior won't receive the Dementor's Kiss but he'll die by Voldemort's wand.
+My Junior won't receive the Dementor's Kiss but he'll live on.
 I'm in belief that wizards honour life-debts very high.
 And Junior here owed his life to both of his parents and in this case in every way a person can owe his life to another.
 Well, in the book he doesn't show any remorse but we did not get to know everything that happened between that moment and the Kiss.
 There was a slight possibility for some alternate universe events.
 And, Dumbledore is a great man.
 He couldn't save Barty Junior anymore but he was still able to remind him of certain things Junior already knew but had been ignoring or forgotten.
 Hence, he wasn't all about Voldemort in the first place and he wasn't hate driven to join the Death Eaters and he'd remember all of that.
 And so, not forgiving his father, but maybe understanding him better.

 HIS EARLY YEARS

-I've read of a fascinating view where he was a total and murderous mental case already as a child/young teenager.
+I've read of a fascinating view wherein he was a total and murderous mental case already as a child/young teenager.
 But since that would make him probably a very fanatic Death Eater in the first place, too - which I later here analyze to be quite impossible - I don't think it's likely he was too sick in his early years.
 But those fics are still great!

 Most people think Junior really was utterly devoted to Voldemort as a replacement father of sorts or that it was the driving element.
 I never did and never will.
 Junior was not looking for downright a father-figure replacement or love in Voldemort but only the acceptance/approval he had been essentially missing from his father and also wanted to get back at him in power matters and stuff related to his father's ambition.
 But he didn't need Voldemort to replace his father in any truly emotional way, like love and closeness - that he had from his father and it's not as if he'd found that from Voldemort anyway.

 Junior reckoned that addressing his father that formally would help him avoid Azkaban.
 For it was a very official situation and not one at home or randomly somewhere.
 And the man was obviously a proud and ambitious person.
 And at the moment, indeed he was not Junior's Dad like at home but in a role of a judge, and drop-dead furious too by the way and in a shock-type of state of mind.
 Addressing him with fluffy family terms probably would've echoed to even more deaf ears than what he did say.
-You know you've gotta try everything, right?
-Beg, plea, keep a respectful distance, while still reminding him that you're related, and in the end remind him frankly "But I'm your son!
+You know you gotta try everything, right?
+Beg, plea, keep a respectful distance while still reminding him that you're related, and in the end remind him frankly "I'm your son!
 I'm your son!"
 So, yeah.
 Maybe they were distant or maybe they were close.
 In my interpretation they were close.
 If Junior believed that "I'm your son!" might save his ass, there must have been closeness enough in their relationship.

-In short; we never got to interpret them on their own land (at home), on neutral base (like on the streets on a free time), or by their regular behavior and communication with each other.
+In short; we never got to interpret them on their own land (at home), on neutral base (like on the streets on a free time), or by their regular behaviour and communication with each other.

 We only know the man Barty Sr. was in 1994-1995 after all that drama + 13 years of living with it all.
 He couldn't have possibly forgotten or pushed much aside any of it and so begin to truly heal if at all, because he was constantly bound to the loss and hurt by having to protect and ristrain his son.
 He could not allow himself to forget that the fate of the society as well as his son's life, was in his hands and depended on how cautious he was with protecting.
 So - I really, really wouldn't trust in the first impression image of a man gone through so much and having dealt with it so long.
 And of course he was the worst kind of workaholic at that time - 'cause what else he had left, except an utterly bitter son to protect and restrain, while he had to give the outsiders an image that he was living alone?